 Track the development of pain and your dog’s health

 Because chronic pain often develops slowly over time, it may not show as a clear change for the pet owner.
-This is when the HCPI pain index for dogs helps you recognize chronic pain, but it is naturally an excellent tracking tool for any patient in pain.
-The pain index for dogs can be used to assess response to pain medication and track the development of a pain condition.
-The HCPI pain index for dogs is also a valuable tool when a dog owner has to consider euthanasia.
+This is when the HCPI pain index helps you recognize chronic pain, but it is naturally an excellent tracking tool for any patient in pain.
+This index can be used to assess response to pain medication and track the development of a pain condition.
+The HCPI pain index is also a valuable tool when a dog owner has to consider euthanasia.

 Research on pain in dogs